Read the full length app review on He Said Magazine

 But you might wonder what exactly is new in the new version, so here’s a mini-guide to the new Jetpac City Guides:

-In this version we have made it a lot easier for you who are using Jetpac City Guides to your upcoming vacation.
-Now you can check out any city guide in the app and all your saved favorites will automatically be organized in folders that work as your own personalized city guides.
+In this version we have made it a lot easier for you who are using Jetpac City Guides to plan your upcoming vacation.
+Now all your saved favorites from any city will automatically be organized in folders that work as your own personalized city guides.

 Sometimes you’re not just looking for any restaurant, but maybe one with a beautiful view, or the type of restaurants where the locals are hanging out.
 In the Jetpac City Guides app you can search for very specific things like “bars with a view” or “Japanese restaurants women love” to help you find exactly what you’re looking for!

 Wonder what that place you just heard someone talking about is really like?
 Does the food look as good as they make it sound?
 Now you can look up any venue and check out the Instagram photos that people have shared and see if the crowd suits your taste of company.
 When planning your your vacation it will of course be places you’ve already heard about that you want to find and add to your city guide, and now you can search directly for millions of venues in any city in the world and save it to your favorites.

 Are you on the go and looking for something in particular nearby?
 The nearby search will show you results within the distance of your choice.